- Check out this video “Steve Pavlina on sex 3.0, threesome, 30 days projects and personal development“

-I’ve taken everything I know from extreme performance sports, holding a breath for 20 minutes, diving deep into the ocean and then my interest for Eastern philosophy, timeless wisdom.
-I did martial arts, so I’ve also been in India and Ashrams, it’s a yoga school.
+I’ve taken everything I know from extreme performance sports, holding a breath for 20 minutes, diving deep into the ocean, and then my interest in Eastern philosophy, timeless wisdom.
+I did martial arts, so I’ve also been to India and Ashrams, it’s a yoga school.
 I have two gurus, two masters in India.

 So, those are the three elements, the three pillars that carry Breatheology, my platform.
 And I take many complicated exercises and I tried to make them very, very simple.
 So, I always work in a very simplistic framework.
 So, for phases in my training program if I do rehabilitation that I do with PTSD patients with people that have COPD, smoker’s lungs, people that have different post-polio, different neuro, degenerative diseases, I rebuilt a nervous system.